-- Not to forget that your device is portable, you can use it wherever you want!
+- Don't forget that your is portable, you can use it wherever you want!
 Coffee shop, bedroom, or office desk – whatever works for you! (and has an electric socket).

 - Even with the same configuration, Laptops are more expensive than desktops.

-- Costs of laptop repair are far more than that of a desktop.
+- The costs of repair are far more than that of a desktop.

-They were once compared with smartphones because of their low specifications.
+Tablets were once compared with smartphones because of their low specifications.
 But, with time, they are now competing for the end-to-end with even laptops.
 Thanks to the likes of , , , , , , (), and some other tablets.

-Laptops took in one step further when they added portability in their feature.
+Laptops took it one step further when they added portability to their feature.
 The tablets took the whole portability (size) to be one step ahead of a . before.
 Now new laptops have small sizes and can even be folded into

 Productivity: These days, with more and more applications being made for tablets(Android), tablets are fast becoming the choice of users.
-Primarily because tablets have a comfortable touch surface, added with a Bluetooth keyboard, it works like a charm.
-It might not offer as much functionality as a laptop, but definitely more than a smartphone.
+Primarily because tablets have a comfortable touch surface, added with a Bluetooth a , but definitely more than a ., it works like a charm.
+It might not offer as much functionality as

-Easy to use: Laptops are easy to use if you are in a coffee shop or have a proper surface to keep your laptop on.
-If you are in a taxi or walking down the road, you won’t be able to ‘comfortably’ use your laptop.
+Easy to use: Laptops are easy to use if you are in a coffee shop or have a proper surface to keep your on.
+If you are in a taxi or walking down the road, you won't be able to ‘comfortably' use your .
 This is where tablets leap one step ahead.
-Unlike laptops, they don’t need space to be flipped out.
-All you have to do is to power up them and start using.
-Rest, it depends on you whether you wish to work on a work document or play candy crush saga(no this isn’t sponsored).
+Unlike laptops, they don't need space to be flipped out.
+All you have to do is to power them up and start using them.
+Rest, it depends on you whether you wish to work on a document or play candy crush saga.

-Battery life: I won’t blame laptops for not having a long battery life.
-With so many programs and functions, it becomes very hard for a battery to last long.
-Although, this isn’t a problem in a tablet.
-The majority of the tablets have more battery life than a laptop and last longer than what a typical laptop does.
+Battery life: I won't blame laptops for not having a long battery life.
+With so many programs and functions on the a .
+The majority of the tablets have more battery life than a and last longer than how a typical does., it becomes very hard for a battery to last long.
+Although, this isn't a problem on

-Flexible: Increase the screen size, your smartphone comes near a tablet.
-Remove the keyboard from your laptop, it comes near the tablet.
-The point is, a tablet is somewhere between a smartphone and a laptop.
+Flexible: Increase the , your comes near a .
+Remove the from your , it comes near the .
+The point is that a is somewhere between a and a .
 You can use it for writing word documents, making video calls, and shooting videos.

-- Some users are not much comfortable with touch screen keyboards.
-Although they can get a Bluetooth keyboard, still carrying it around takes effort.
+- Some users are not much comfortable with touch keyboards.
+Although they can get a Bluetooth , still carrying it around takes effort.

-- The majority of the tablets don’t provide a voice-calling feature(most of them use wifi connectivity only).
+- The majority of the doesn't provide a voice-calling feature(most of them use wifi connectivity only).